Italian risk premium set for biggest weekly jump in two years after ECB | Headlines

 Italian risk premium set for biggest weekly jump in two years after ECB

 On Friday, Italy's 10-year yield rose to its highest since 2018 at 3.78% in early trade, a touch below its highest since 2014.
-By 1042 GMT it was up 5 basis points (bps) to 3.74%.
+It was last up 4 basis points (bps) to 3.72%.
 The spread over German 10-year yields, effectively the risk premium on Italian debt, rose to as high as 234 bps on Friday, the highest since May 2020.

 "The bearish spread widening in the periphery underscores how nervous European government bonds are about the looming tightening and a potentially asymmetric transmission of rate hikes, which could cause problems for the periphery," he said.
-Elsewhere, Germany's 10-year yield, the benchmark for the euro area, was down nearly 3 bps to 1.40%, below the highest since 2014 it rose to on Thursday at 1.47%.
+VOLATILE TRADING

+Two-year Italian yields rose over 20 bps to as high as 1.59%.
+Up 38 bps over the last two sessions, they were set for their biggest two-day rise since April 2020.

+Still, the two-year spread to Germany has been much more contained, far below levels over 200 bps seen at the height of the pandemic.
+After touching the highest since 2014 at 1.47% on Thursday, Germany's 10-year yield was lower for most of the day.

 Money markets priced in just over 75 bps of ECB rate hikes by September, after the ECB said next month's 25 bps rate hike could be followed by a bigger increment in September, depending on the inflation outlook.
 However, they have increased their bets on the terminal rate, now pricing in rates rising to around 2.10% by February 2024, compared to around 1.8% before the ECB's policy decision.

 The ECB needs to take "resolute" action to tame inflation but it is also fully determined to contain any undue increase in Southern European borrowing costs, policymakers said on Friday.
-Austrian central bank governor Robert Holzmann, a hawk, said he wanted a larger rate hike than 25 bps in September.
+Austrian central bank governor Robert Holzmann, a hawk, said he wanted a larger rate hike than 25 bps in September, while Latvia's Martins Kazaks said gradualism will not mean the ECB will act slowly.

-Focus will also be on U.S. inflation data due at 1230 GMT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)